QTDUadmin/QTDUsite/content/location-directions/index.md

 ## Directions

-From Airport to city centre: Brisbane's international and domestic airports are directly connected to the city centre by a train line.
+<b>From Airport to city centre:</b> Brisbane's international and domestic airports are directly connected to the city centre by a train line.
 When departing the airport, look for signs pointing to the AirTrain station.
 Trains depart approximately every 20min, and tickets cost around $20 one way.
 Central is the station closest to the conference venue.

 ## Public Transport